microsoft/verseagility/README.md

 <img src="demo/logo.png" width="500" align="center"><br>

 # NLP Toolkit
 Verseagility is a Python-based toolkit for your custom natural language processing task, allowing you to bring your own data.
-It is a central component of the Microsoft Services Knowledge Mining offering.
+It is a central component of the Microsoft Consulting Services Knowledge Mining offering.

 See the [wiki](./docs/README.md) for detailed documentation how to get started with the toolkit.